digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 openfaas-crt   True    openfaas-crt   152m
 ```

-Now, you can access the OpenFaaS UI and start creating functions.
+Now, you can access the OpenFaaS UI at your configured domain using the `admin` user and start creating functions.

 **Note:**
 To retrieve the OpenFaaS credentials, run the following command: